Unique Considerations

 Local Regulations

-- Waste Disposal Regulations for [Your Location]: Familiarize yourself with local laws regarding the disposal of large amounts of waste, including any necessary permits or fees.
+- Waste Disposal Regulations for [Your Location]: Ensure that you adhere to local laws regarding the disposal of hazardous materials and large quantities of waste.

-- Health and Safety Codes for [Your Location]: Understand the health and safety requirements that may apply during the cleanup process to protect both workers and residents.
+- Health and Safety Codes for [Your Location]: Familiarize yourself with the local health regulations that may affect the cleanup process, especially if mold or biohazards are present.